 Dear Thirsty David,

 It's unsettling to hear that something you ingest everyday might not be the healthiest choice, but take heart!
 This is one instance where ignorance is not bliss.
-What you've heard has led you to ask important questions, whose answers will help make you an informed consumer of both bottles and water.
+What you've heard has led you to ask some critical questions, whose answers will help make you an informed consumer of both bottles and water.